 Old towns of our cities are architectural gems.
 My favourite is probably Banska Stiavnica, a popular getaway for many Slovak people.
-The whole city centre is UNESCO World Heritage listed and it hides many beautiful alleyways (plus the Erb brewery mentioned before).
+The whole city centre is listed as a UNESCO World Heritage site and it hides many beautiful alleyways (plus the Erb brewery mentioned before).

-Other amazing cities worthy of mentioning are Banska Bystrica with a rich mining history, Kosice on the East of Slovakia with a majestic cathedral in the city centre, Komarno in the South with many thermal hot spring.
-As well as my university city Nitra and Levoca which is another UNESCO Heritage listed town plus many more.
+Other amazing cities worthy of mentioning are Banska Bystrica with a rich mining history, Kosice on the East of Slovakia with a majestic cathedral in the city centre, and Komarno in the South with many thermal hot springs.
+As well as my university city Nitra and Levoca which is another UNESCO Heritage site plus many more.

 11) THERE IS UFO!